tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/快速接入_intl.md

 Example of access via WeChat Mini Program:
 ![](https://main.qcloudimg.com/raw/ae511907f23caaa586aa08e295a5fd67.png)
 >!
-- Your WeChat Mini Program must be verified; otherwise, the customer questions cannot be answered normally.
+- Your WeChat Mini Program must be verified.
+Otherwise, you will have trouble answering customer questions.
 - After binding, the automatic replies originally configured for your WeChat Official Account may conflict with the customer service messages.
 It is recommended to move the automatic replies at the WeChat backend to the intelligent customer service platform.
 - Your WeChat Mini Program must have a **[contact button](https://developers.weixin.qq.com/miniprogram/dev/component/contact-button.html)** which can start a customer service conversation when tapped.
 - The unbinding operation only removes the relationship between the WeChat Mini Program and the knowledge base; to completely remove the service, you need to go to the WeChat Official Account backend and perform the **deauthorization** operation.